 Many other studies have repeated these results, even in people who have developed diabetes from years of chronically elevated insulin levels.

 A Polish physician named Jan Kwasniewski has used very low carb diets (aka high fat or ketogenic diets) to effectively treat Metabolic Syndrome and Diabetes.

 Intense Exercise is the Best

 In addition to a low carb diet, intense exercise has been shown in many studies to reverse most insulin resistance symptoms in humans.
-Exercise in any form or intensity will help reduce insulin resistance, but high intensity interval training has been shown to be especially beneficial.
-For more information, see this study and this study, and read Body by Science: A Research Based Program to Get the Results You Want in 12 Minutes a Week by Dr. Doug McGuff and John Little.
-If you aren't big on reading, here's a talk given by Dr. McGuff which covers the major points of his book.
+Exercise in any form or intensity will help reduce insulin resistance, but high-intensity interval training has been shown to be especially beneficial.
+For more information, see this study and this study, and read Body by Science: A Research-Based Program to Get the Results You Want in 12 Minutes a Week by Dr. Doug McGuff and John Little.
+If you aren’t big on reading, here’s a talk was given by Dr. McGuff which covers the major points of his book.

 Resources for Further Reading

 - Dr. Mary C. Vernon explains Insulin Resistance and Diabetes.